 Or, for more inspiration, you might like to check out our articles; 8 plants that are good for your health and 10 low-maintenance indoor plants that can add life to your home.

 Getting the right lighting is an incredibly important – but often overlooked – aspect of improving your home.
 It can add warmth and ambience, is quick and easy to update, and it doesn’t have to break the bank.

 Even the most simple and minimalistic living areas can seem cosy with the right lighting.
 With a bit of imagination, you can create pools of lights that are lovely to sit under.
 It’s not very relaxing to sit in a room with glaring light, so even something as simple as switching to a warmer-coloured light bulb can make a difference.

-However, for a bigger transformation, you might want to consider buying at least two feature lamps that represent your style and personality.
-It can also be nice to choose a couple of floor or table lamps that are different heights as this creates a pretty, layered look.
+However, for a bigger transformation, you might want to consider buying a couple of feature lamps that represent your style and personality.
+It can also be nice to choose floor or table lamps of different heights as this creates a pretty, layered look.
 Amazon has a wide selection for a range of budgets.

-Alternatively, depending on your style, you might want to hang string lights from your ceiling, which can create a nice shimmery effect, and add a more ethereal touch.
+Alternatively, depending on your style, you might want to hang string lights from your ceiling or walls, which can create a nice shimmery effect, and add a more ethereal touch.
 Or, you can have a look at this article from The Spruce to find some more lighting inspiration.

 3. Layer your rugs